k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

   - Masking
   - [Rule-based](/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md) synthetic data generation

 In this tab, each classification can have only one definition (row).
-Note that you cannot create a sequence (via the Sequence Setup tab) with the same name as a classification in this tab.
+Note that you cannot create a sequence (via the Sequence Setup tab) with the same name as a classification that appears in this tab since both classifications & sequences are saved in the same MTable.

 ### Masking Setup